sciZer0/newdiscoveries/c/README.md

 ## 2.14.
 New Law of Conservation of Energy

+Importantly, Energy is not the thing you think it is. *More on this a bit below.*

-Before I postulate the New Law of Conservation of Energy, it is needed to be said that I had been loving the “old/current-official” Law of Conservation of Energy for a long time.
+Before I postulate the New Law of Conservation of Energy, it is needed to be said that I had been loving the “old” Law of Conservation of Energy for a long time.

-I was so loving it.
+I was really so loving it.

-The “old” Law is so beautiful and so easily-understandable:
+The “old” Law is so beautiful and easily-understandable:

-Energy can neither be created nor destroyed — only converted from one form of Energy to another.
+*Energy can neither be created nor destroyed — only converted from one form of Energy to another.*

-It seemed so ideal and true, I was loving it a lot.
+It seemed ideal and true, I was loving it a lot.

-Although, this all is just “wishful thinking”.
+But, this all is just “wishful thinking”.

-But “wishful thinking” isn’t useful in science.
+And “wishful thinking” isn’t useful in science.

 Truth is not what we should love a lot but what is in reality, what we can watch in reality.

 Now, whether you like it or not, but the New Law of Conservation of Energy -- which is a true Law of Conservation of Energy -- is following:

-In some cases, Energy can neither be created nor destroyed — only converted from one form of Energy to another, but in some other cases, Energy can be destroyed or created for free.
+> **In some cases, Energy can neither be created nor destroyed — only converted from one form of Energy to another, but in some other cases, Energy can be taken for free or can be destroyed**

-The New Law of Conservation of Energy consists of 2 parts.

-Also, before postulating The New Law of Conservation of Energy it is needed to say about Energy-Isolated Systems and Energy-Non-Isolated Systems.

-Energy-Isolated Systems and Energy-Non-Isolated Systems Energy-Isolated System is a system which is energy-closed in relation to all other systems — is energy-closed in relation to the rest the universe.

-Energy-Non-Isolated System is a system which is energy-non-closed in relation to some other systems — is energy-non-closed in relation to the rest the universe.
-Another term for it might be the energy-semi-closed system.

-Very often, people think about some specific systems as Energy-Isolated but they indeed are Energy-Non-Isolated.

-For example, let’s take a simple solid iron table.

-— — —
-II___II